The Survivor's Bias

 The Ordered Patch Theory offers a formal explanation for why the Survivor's Bias is built into the structure of consciousness itself — not just into statistics.

-The theory proposes that your experience of reality is a low-bandwidth informational render — roughly 30 bits per second — that must remain causally consistent to sustain an observer at all.
-This is the Stability Filter.
-The filter doesn't just eliminate unstable timelines from the historical record; it eliminates them from the possibility of being observed.
+The theory proposes that your experience of reality is a low-bandwidth informational render — an unimaginably narrow serial bottleneck — that must remain causally consistent to sustain an observer at all.
+This is the virtual Stability Filter.
+This boundary condition doesn't just eliminate unstable planets from the cosmological record; it eliminates them from the possibility of being observed.

 You cannot observe a chaotic data stream because you would not exist within one.
 Observation and stability are synonymous in this framework.
 The Holocene is not evidence that Earth defaults to stability.
 It is evidence that you made it through a very narrow gate.